Track Progressive Web Apps with Google Analytics and Google Tag Manager

 Image: Google Tag Manager container

-You can access all the regular GTMs features in PWA as well.
+You can access all the regular GTM features in PWA as well.
 Only “All Pages” and “Pageview triggers” do not work as expected because GTM will load only once.
 All your dynamic pages and user interaction can be captured via DataLayer implementation smoothly in such cases.
-We recommend the implementation of DataLayer in such a way that for all page loads, gtm.js (All Pages) trigger should fire the pageview where as for dynamic pages, DataLayer should be pushed.
+We recommend the implementation of DataLayer in such a way that for all page loads, the gtm.js (All Pages) trigger should fire the pageview whereas, for dynamic pages, DataLayer should be pushed.

-I’ve listed few of the hurdles that we faced when we started implementing GA( via Google Tag Manager) on PWA site.
+I’ve listed a few of the hurdles that we faced when we started implementing GA( via Google Tag Manager) on the PWA site.

 • firing pageviews incorrectly

-• Session breaking in between user journey due to source/medium changes
+• Session breaking in between user journeys due to source/medium changes

 • Higher bounce rate due to session break

-• Tracking offline hits, GA script caching (GA script freshness) in service worker which sometime stops sending the hits due to unavailability of tracker on that particular page.
+• Tracking offline hits, GA script caching (GA script freshness) in service worker which sometimes stops sending the hits due to the unavailability of a tracker on that particular page.

 Every site serves a different purpose and has different business objectives.
 Hence, accommodating a generalized solution for all issues is not recommended.
 Owing to this, the PWA implementation may vary.